OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 // where $J_i$ is the indices of bitstrings that covered by the $i$-th clause.
 // - _Remark_: Although this problem is NP-hard, it is efficiently solvable with integer programming in practise.
 It allows us to handle number of vertices $>20$.

-== The branching algorithms for MIS
+== History: the branching algorithms for MIS

 #let hd(name) = table.cell(text(10pt)[#name], fill: green.lighten(50%))
 #let s(name) = table.cell(text(10pt)[#name])